 • Antioxidants – Colorful fruits and vegetables are packed with polyphenols and flavonoids that help fight oxidative stress, which contributes to plaque buildup.

-• Nuts and Seeds – Rich in fiber and healthy fats, nuts like almonds and walnuts help manage cholesterol levels and improve heart health.
+• Nuts and Seeds – A powerful food for cholesterol control, rich in fiber and healthy fats, nuts like almonds and walnuts help manage cholesterol levels and improve heart health.

 Think Your Cholesterol is Fine?
 There’s One Test You Might Be Missing